SAP/luigi/docs/content-guidelines.md

 - Do not use slang or abbreviations.
 This also means you should not use contractions ("don't" instead of "do not") or short forms ("info" instead of "information").
 - Use the present tense.
 - Use concise language and avoid long blocks of text.
 Lists, tables, or subheadings can help you with that.
 - Give practical examples of features instead of only using words to explain them.
-Additionally, link to the [Luigi Fiddle](https://fiddle.luigi-project.io/) as a tool where users can experiment with features.
+Additionally, link to [Luigi Fiddle](https://fiddle.luigi-project.io/) as a tool where users can experiment with features.

 ## Format